- Golden Age of Technology

 What's hard about operating a senior living facility right now?

-During the past several months, I’ve dived deep into the landscape of challenges senior living operators face.
+During the past several months, I’ve dived deep into the landscape of challenges facing senior living operators.
 They sit at the intersection of real estate, hospitality, and healthcare - all notoriously difficult industries, with unique challenges for senior living.
 Briefly:

-Real estate: Many facilities are owned by Real Estate Investment Trust (REIT) is a security that trades like a stock on the major exchanges and owns—and in most cases operates—income-producing real estate or related assets.
-Senior Living operators need to streamline their operators and manage cashflow to
+Real estate: Many facilities are owned by Real Estate Investment Trusts (REITs).
+A REIT is a security that trades like a stock on the major exchanges and owns—and in most cases operates—income-producing real estate or related assets.
+REITs have a fiduciary duty to shareholders to pressure Senior Living operators to streamline their operations and manage cashflow efficiently.

 Hospitality: Private equity ownership has challenged operators to focus on profit margins, which can lead to understaffing and reduced quality of care.
 Operators need to innovate to improve efficiency while maintaining “5-star” quality of services and amenities, which are crucial for resident satisfaction and retention.